War crimes in the Syrian civil war: Swedish War Crimes Trial

 In 2017, a Swedish court convicted former Syrian soldier Muhammad Abdullah of war crimes committed during the Syrian war and sentenced him to eight months in prison.
 Abdullah had reportedly moved to Sweden three years previously, and was identified by other Syrian refugees after posting an image on Facebook showing him with his boot on a corpse, smiling.
-Prosecutors failed to prove that he killed the person depicted, but convicted him of "violating human dignity" in what the New York Times described as a "landmark verdict".
+Prosecutors failed to prove that he killed the person depicted, but convicted him of "violating human dignity" in what The New York Times described as a "landmark verdict".

 The Al-Khatib Trial

 On 14 February 2021, Eyad Al-Gharib, a former Syrian intelligence officer, was convicted by the Higher Regional Court of Koblenz, Germany of assisting the torture of prisoners under the process of Universal Jurisdiction.
 The Al-Khatib trial was a landmark trial in that it was the first time an official of the Assad government was openly implicated for a Crime Against Humanity.
 Many human rights activists hoped this would be the beginning of securing accountability for the Syrian government's systemic usage of torture against civilians.
 The case stemmed from a series of joint complaints filed in 2015 in Germany, Austria, Sweden, and Norway by Syrian survivors, activists, and lawyers.
 Al-Gharib was accused of being a part of a police unit that arrested civilians following anti-government protests in the city of Douma and took them to the detention center known as Al-Khatib, Branch 252, where they were subjected to torture.
 Al-Gharib was convicted of accessory to crimes against humanity and sentenced to four and a half years in prison.
 He had come to Germany seeking asylum in 2018 after defecting from his position as a sergeant major in the Assad armed forces and was arrested a year later by German police.

-Al-Gharib went on trial in April 2020 with a senior Syrian ex-official, Anwar Raslan, who is accused of overseeing the torture of detainees at the Al-Khatib prison.
+Al-Gharib went on trial in April 2020 with a senior Syrian ex-official, Anwar Raslan, who was accused of overseeing the torture of detainees at the Al-Khatib prison.
+Syrian filmmaker and former detainee Feras Fayyad was the first witness to testify in the proceedings, providing testimony about his detention, torture, and sexual assault in Branch 251, which was used by prosecutors to substantiate the charges against Raslan.
 Al Gharib had testified against Raslan during his pretrial police interrogation and implicated the ex-official in more than 10 deaths of prisoners.
 On 13 January 2022, Raslan was sentenced by the state court in Koblenz to imprisonment for life "for a crime against humanity in the form of killing, torture, severe deprivation of liberty, rape and sexual coercion in unity of action with 27 counts of Mord, 25 counts of dangerous bodily harm, two counts of especially serious rape, sexual coercion, 14 counts of deprivation of liberty for more than one week, two counts of hostage-taking and three counts of sexual abuse of prisoners."
-As of 13 January 2022, the judgement was not yet legally binding, which means the defendant or his attorneys were given a week to appeal the verdict.
+In August 2024, the German Federal Court of Justice rejected Raslan’s appeal, making the sentence final.